giladju/giladju.github.io/_posts/2017-01-30-tools-of-the-trade.markdown

 Everything seemed to be in place

-So I commited the code to git, and pushed to the server, and the Continuous Integration process kicked in.
+So I committed the code to git, and pushed to the server, and the Continuous Integration process kicked in.
 The build started in [Bamboo](https://www.atlassian.com/software/bamboo), once completed I deployed the Release with the Artifact just created.

 The deployment process included a Task to deploy to AWS ElasticBeanstalk, and even though I had an example from another `.ebextention` config file that pulls the SSL certificates from S3 to the right place - the files I was looking to pull did not appear under `/var/app/current/resources`.